tripleinv/Quants/README.md

 This project calculates earnings surprise based on the street's consensus to create a growth-based factor portfolio that aims to capitalize on the market's reaction to earnings reports.
 The strategy is inspired by the research conducted on PEAD (Post Earnings Announcement Drift), which stated the tendency for a stock’s cumulative abnormal returns to drift in the direction of an earnings surprise for several weeks (even several months) following an earnings announcement.
 The earnings surprise is calcualted as the difference between the actual reported earnings per share and the most recent I/B/E/S street's consensus divided by the most recent street's consensus.

 ### Data Source & Structure:
-The stock financial data is obtained from Compustat, pricing data is downloaded from CRSP and earnings estimates data from I/B/E/S. All data are queried uisng SQL. gvkey, CIK, CUSIP, permno and permco are the primary identifiers used to link the dataset together.
-More detailed can be found in P6.
+Financial data for stocks is sourced from Compustat, while pricing data is acquired from CRSP, and earnings estimates are retrieved from I/B/E/S. These datasets are accessed and integrated using SQL queries.
+Key identifiers such as gvkey, CIK, CUSIP, permno, and permco are utilized to consolidate the datasets.
+For further details, refer to notebook P6.

 ### Strategy Design Methodology:
 - Filter for the most recent quarterly earnings estimates and actuals before the announcement date.